 Chromosome mapping tools to try

 DNA Painter is a great free online resource for chromosome mapping.
-You will need to register on the site, then create DNA profiles and fill them with data from chromosome comparisons with your matches on 23andMe, MyHeritage, Family Tree DNA or GEDmatch (the DNA Painter site walks you through that process).
+You will need to register on the site, then create DNA profiles and fill them with data from chromosome comparisons with your matches on 23andMe, MyHeritage, Family Tree DNA or GEDmatch.
+Here’s my tutorial on chromosome mapping at DNA Painter.
 Once you’ve completed the process, DNA Painter will color code the chromosome graphics to correspond to genetic strands that belong to your ancestors:

 Kitty Cooper’s Chromosome Mapper

 Genetic genealogist Kitty Cooper developed an Ancestor Chromosome Mapper that many people have used and loved.
-However, if you click through to the above URL, you’ll see that Kitty’s now referring people to DNA Painter instead of her own.
+However, if you click through to her website, you’ll see that Kitty’s now referring people to DNA Painter instead of her own.